 The huge islands of Java and Sumatra (+Bali) share around 60 endemics, and we can hope to see the majority of these.
 Though many species are shared between the two islands, the landscapes are quite a contrast between the lush, green forests of Sumatra and the dry islands and volcanic mountains of west Java.

-On Java we will work our way clockwise around the western half of the islands, ranging from the coastal mangroves for Javan White-eye and White-capped Munia, to the volcanic interior that hosts the majority of endemics including a trogon, cochoa, scops owl, swiftlet, two fantails and two sunbirds amongst others.
-Finally, visiting the coastal forest will give us the opportunity for Javan Frogmouth and Javan Banded Pitta.
+On Java we will work our way clockwise around the western half of the islands, ranging from the coastal mangroves for Javan White-eye and White-capped Munia, to the volcanic interior that hosts the majority of endemics including a trogon, cochoa, scops owl, swiftlet, robin, shortwing, two shrike-babblers, two fantails and two sunbirds amongst others.
+Finally, visiting the coastal forest will give us the opportunity for Javan Frogmouth, Black-banded Barbet and Javan Banded Pitta.

 Sumatra is the largest island in Indonesia at over 1,000km in length, and still has large tracts of rainforest remaining, which are some of the richest on earth.
 We will concentrate our time at three of Sumatra's most accessible birding sites - two in the Barisan Mountain range within the huge Kerinci-Seblat National Park and at Way Kambas National Park in the southern lowlands.

 Arrivals into Jakarta International Airport, Java.
 Night in Jakarta.

 Early morning visit the mangroves east of Jakarta in search of White-capped Munia, Javan Plover and the Endangered Javan White-eye.
 Following our visit here we drive south to the lower slopes of Gunung Gede, at Cibodas in preparation for the following two-days on the mountain.
 Night at Cibodas.